-For vehicles first used on a public highway during July, file Form 2290 and pay the appropriate tax between July 1 and Aug.
-31. Complete the first four pages of Form 2290.
+For vehicles first used on a public highway during the month of July, file Form 2290 and pay the appropriate tax between July 1 and August 31.
+Complete the first four pages of Form 2290.
 Include the last two pages, if applicable.

-If you place an additional taxable truck on the road during any month other than July that was registered in your name, you are liable for the Heavy Highway Vehicle Use Tax (Form 2290) on it, prorated for the months during which it was in service.
+If you place an additional taxable truck registered in your name on the road during any month other than July, you are liable for the Heavy Highway Vehicle Use Tax (Form 2290), prorated for the months during which it was in service.
 You must file Form 2290 for these trucks by the last day of the month following the month the vehicle was first used on public highways.
 Use the table below to determine your filing deadline.

 |IF, in this period, the vehicle is first used during||Then, file Form 2290 and make your payment by*...||and enter this date on Form 2290, line 1**|

 *File by this date regardless of when state registration for the vehicle is due.
 If any due date falls on a Saturday, Sunday or legal holiday, file by the next business day.

 If a vehicle is first used on a public highway after July of the current year, see the table above to determine the due date of the return and payment of tax.
-If the vehicle is still being used in July of the following year, the Form 2290 filing deadline for it would be Aug.
-31.
+If the vehicle is still being used in July of the following year, the Form 2290 filing deadline would be August 31.